DjangoGirls/tutorial/en/how_the_internet_works/README.md

 > This chapter is inspired by a talk "How the Internet works" by Jessica McKellar (http://web.mit.edu/jesstess/www/).

 We bet you use the Internet every day.
-But do you actually know what happens when you type an address like http://djangogirls.org into your browser and press 'Enter'?
+But do you actually know what happens when you type an address like http://djangogirls.org into your browser and press `enter`?

 The first thing you need to understand is that a website is just a bunch of files saved on a hard disk.
 Just like your movies, music, or pictures.
 However, there is one part that is unique for websites: they include computer code called HTML.